pairnon/AlertPlugin/README.md

 # AlertPlugin

-Simple alert plugin for Java MC
+Alert scheduler plugin for Minecraft servers

 _Currently in development_